WinMerge/winmerge/readme.txt

 WinMerge\readme.txt

-Source code for the WinMerge program, its plugins, filters, setup program, and various utilities are all kept in various subfolders listet below.
+Source code for the WinMerge program, its plugins, filters, setup program, and various utilities are all kept in various subfolders listed below.

 Changelog file is in Docs/Users/ChangeLog.txt and it logs user-visible or otherwise significant changes.
 Subversion commit messages provide a